NCPP/ocgis/doc/api.rst

 >>> calc_grouping = 'all'

 3. **Seasonal Groups**: A sequence of integer sequences.
 Element sequences must be mutually exclusive (i.e. no repeated integers).
-Representatative times for the climatology are chosen as the center month in a sequence (i.e. January in the sequence [12,1,2]).
+Representative times for the climatology are chosen as the center month in a sequence (i.e. January in the sequence [12,1,2]).

 Month integers map as expected (1=January, 2=February, etc.).
 The example below constructs a single season composed of March, April, and May.
 Note the nested lists.